johnnychen94/jill.py/README.md

 ## About downloading upstreams

 By default, JILL tries to be smart and will download contents from the _nearest_ upstream.
 You can get the information of all upstreams via `jill upstream`.
+Here's what I get in my laptop, I live in China so the official upstreams aren't so accessible for me :(

 ![upstream](https://user-images.githubusercontent.com/8684355/131207372-03220bc4-bf79-408d-b386-ef9b41524ccd.png)